How to Register a Federal Trademark

 Conduct a Clearance Check

-A clearance check involves determining if your mark infringes on any others.
+A clearance search or check involves determining if your mark infringes on any others.
 If the check reveals that your mark has a likelihood of confusion with another, you may need to change yours in order to register it.
 But if the check doesn’t uncover any potential confusion, you’re one step closer to filing a successful registration.

 While it’s an extremely important part of the trademark registration process, conducting a clearance check is not mandatory—unlike later steps, this one isn’t required by the United States Patent and Trademark Office.
 However, conducting a thorough and well-rounded clearance check now will likely save you time and money—and save you from disappointment later.